-Who can access the Neighbourly website?
+Who can access my Neighbourly neighbourhood?

 I want to hide my street number

 If you wish, you may display only your street name on your profile.
-But before you make the change, take a look at the helpdesk article on whether you should hide your street number.
+But before you make the change, take a look at the help article on whether you should hide your street number.